denisalpino/FinABYSS/README.md

 ## ❗️ Key Dependencies

-To reproduce the experiments, you need to create an environment in which all the dependencies from `requirements.txt`, as well as `CUDA 12.1` and `cuML 25.06.00` for UMAP and HDBSCAN training.
+To reproduce the experiments, you need to create `Python 3.10` environment in which all the dependencies from `requirements.txt`, as well as `CUDA 12.1` and `cuML 25.06.00` for UMAP and HDBSCAN training.
 Core dependencies include:
 - [`BERTopic`](https://github.com/MaartenGr/BERTopic) — a convenient API for vizualizing generated topics, working with topic texts, and hierarchical structure;
 - [`PyTorch`](https://github.com/pytorch/pytorch) — to speed up the process of embedding extraction and mean pooling;
 - [`Transformers`](https://github.com/huggingface/transformers) & [`SBERT`](https://sbert.net/) — to speed up the process of embedding extraction and mean pooling;